ABOUT COOL AUNTIE

 It was that afternoon, chatting with teens and answering questions they threw into a hat, I knew I’d found my calling: talking about sex and relationships.
 In my mind, they always go together, because if you’re going to have sexy times with someone, there’s some kind of a relationship at play, no matter how long it lasts, what happens, or who is involved.
 Shortly after that afternoon, I went back to school for a post-graduate diploma in Sexuality, Marriage, and the Family from the University of Waterloo (St. Jerome’s University).

-I am a cis, queer, white woman who loves talking about healthy sex and relationships.
+I am a cis, queer, white, educated, able-bodied woman living on Haudenosaunee land who loves talking about healthy sex and relationships.
 I have been a student of relationships as far back as I can remember.

 WHERE I AM NOW